lwalma/thesis-guide-pilot/book/1a-brainstorming.md

 - Choose a topic you like
 - Talk to others about what topic you would like to study
 - Think about your future career
-- Look for a topic that build on existing research rather than doing something completely new to avoid your project from becoming too big.
+- Look for a topic that builds on existing research rather than doing something completely new to avoid that your project becomes too big.
 - Look into current events for inspiration
 (Maastricht University Library, 2016)